trendhim/aftership-sdk-go/README.md

 ### API Error

-Error return by the Aftership API
+Error return by the AfterShip API
-`error.Type` should be the same as https://www.aftership.com/docs/api/4/errors
+`error.type` should be the same as https://www.aftership.com/docs/api/4/errors

 ```go
     aftership, err := aftership.NewAfterShip(&common.AfterShipConf{